The 2025 edition of Wimbledon is set to take place from Monday 30 June 2025 – Sun 13 July 2025.

 Go to Southfields Tube Station

 This is the closest and most convenient tube station to the park.
-On this note, make sure you get to the All England Lawn Tennis and Croquet Club, not Wimbledon Tennis Club..
+On this note, make sure you head to the All England Lawn Tennis and Croquet Club, not Wimbledon Tennis Club.

-To not run the risk of transport trouble (and pesky strikes!), another idea is to consider staying the night before in a hotel in Wimbledon.
+If you fancy a little more comfort before the day at Wimbledon, then consider staying the night before in a hotel.
 Then you guarantee an early start – and you can leave your belongings with the hotel concierge too!

 Some options include: